Remembering a tragic death and a fateful journey in 1870

 Later that same year, Kusakabe’s fellow Rutgers student, friend, and tutor—William E. Griffis—accepted an offer to teach in what is now Fukui, Japan.
 He went on to become an influential figure in Japan’s modernization, and a renowned writer, lecturer, and scholar of Japan.

-“The story of Kusakabe and Griffis is a great example of how people from very different cultures met and learned to appreciate each other,” says Haruko Wakabayashi, a professor in the Department of Asian Languages and Cultures who is organizing the events.
-“And it’s worth remembering that just a few years after the Civil War, Rutgers is accepting Japanese students, and in fact, educating the future leaders of Japan.”
+“The story of Kusakabe and Griffis is a great example of how people from very different cultures met and learned to appreciate each other,” Wakabayashi says, “And it’s worth remembering that just a few years after the Civil War, Rutgers is accepting Japanese students, and in fact, educating the future leaders of Japan.”

-“He laid the foundations of education in Fukui as well as for the whole of Japan,” says Ryuhei Hosoya, a professor at Fukui.
+“William Griffis laid the foundations of education in Fukui as well as for the whole of Japan,” Hosoya says.

 Students taking the honors seminar say they’re fascinated by the Rutgers-Japan connection.